 The examples included in the details of the scheme are not prescriptive and potential partners are encouraged to use the provisions of the Scheme flexibly.
 More than one college partner may be involved in a single bid, though for purposes of administration it would be preferable for just one to act as lead in providing a single point of contact for the Department.

-General enquiries about the scheme may be directed to the Senior Bursar, Trinity College (Mr Rory Landman, firstname.lastname@example.org).
+General enquiries about the scheme may be directed to the Finance Secretary, Trinity College (Dr Jeremy Fairbrother, firstname.lastname@example.org).

 Enquiries relating to appointments and processes leading to the establishment of posts may be directed to the Planning and Resource Allocation Office (Dr Faisal Moolla, Faisal.Moolla@admin.cam.ac.uk)